1587/speaking-exam/00-part2.md

 My answer:

 ```
-The picture is taken on a beach by the sea, there are many people in this picture.
+The picture is taken on a beach with many people.

-some of them are standing on the beach and looking into the distance/to the sea.
+some of them are standing on the beach and looking into the distance.

-some of them is sitting on the sands/chairs, and many people are swimming in the sea,
+some of them is sitting on the beach.
+there are many other people swimming in the sea,

-we also can see many sunshade.
+I can also see many sunshade.

-I think they're all enjoying their leisure time.
+I think they're all enjoying their relaxing time.
 ```